-The PICS-2 can be administered individually or in groups.
+The PICS-3 can be administered individually or in groups.
 It can be self-scored or collected and scored by the administrator.
-The administration of the PICS-2 should be straightforward.
-Orientation may include explaining that the PICS-2 is a survey of interests, and as such is not a measure of aptitude or ability.
-PICS-2 users may be told that the PICS-2 is brief-only 36 items, that each item of the PICS-2 consists of three pictures of persons working, and that there are no right or wrong answers.
-Further, they may be told that the PICS-2 will organize their interests in a way that will enable them to use RIASEC resources and materials and will facilitate career exploration, career/life planning, and career counseling.
+The administration of the PICS-3 should be straightforward.
+Orientation may include explaining that the PICS-3 is a survey of interests, and as such is not a measure of aptitude or ability.
+Further, the pictures represent work environments (not necessarily job types); for example, a picture of a doctor represents a job in a hospital/clinic setting, not specifically a job as a doctor.
+PICS-3 users may be told that the PICS-3 is brief-only 36 items, that each item of the PICS-3 consists of three pictures of persons working, and that there are no right or wrong answers.
+Users may need to be reminded that their selections should not be based on patterns or gender (e.g., the third image in each item set, or only images representing men, etc.).
+Finally, users may be told that the PICS-3 will organize their interests in a way that will enable them to use RIASEC resources and materials and will facilitate career exploration, career/life planning, and career counseling.

-Suggested directions that could be used with individual(s) taking the PICS-2 are as follows (note: the text in bold should be spoken aloud):
+Suggested directions that could be used with individual(s) taking the PICS-3 are as follows (note: the text in bold should be spoken aloud):

 Take a look at the sample item on the cover page.
 Pause.
 Notice that it is made up of three pictures.
 Pause.
 Notice that each picture depicts a person working.
 Pause.
 Now pointing to each picture in succession, say, Picture A is a person cleaning a floor, picture B is a person arranging flowers, and picture C is a person delivering mail.
 Pause.

 In this sample, the individual taking the PICS was asked to choose one picture out of these three that was the most interesting to them.
 Pause.
-Pointing to picture B, say, They chose Picture B as most interesting, so they circled their choice, picture B. If they indicate they understand the process, continue by saying, Now let's turn the page and go to item 1.
-Pause, turn to the first page, point to item one and say, Look at each of these three pictures.
+Pointing to picture B, say, They chose Picture B as most interesting, so they circled their choice, picture B. If they indicate they understand the process, continue by saying, Now let's turn the page and go to step 1, item 1.
+Pause, turn to the first page, point to item one and say, Look at each of these three pictures in item 1.
 When they have finished looking at each picture, say, Now decide the most interesting picture out of the three.
 Pause.
 Then say, Now circle that picture.
 When circled say, Now go on to the next item.
 Pause.
 Then say, There are 36 items in all.
 Remember, choose only one picture in each item to circle.
 Pause.
 Then say, Be sure to complete all 36 items.

-Scoring takes approximately five minutes and can begin when the PICS-2 user finishes.
+Scoring takes approximately five minutes and can begin when the PICS-3 user finishes.
 First check to see that all 36 items have a response.
 If an item is missed, ask the user to complete it.
 Next, notice that to the right of the items on each page there are six columns.
 Each column is headed by either R, I, A, S, E, or C. Notice that the letters A, B, and C appear in the columns following each item.
 Starting with item 1, circle the letter in the column that corresponds to the letter under the picture that was circled in that item.
-Go to item 2 and circle the letter in the column that corresponds to the letter under the picture 3 through 36.
+Go to item 2 and circle the letter in the column that corresponds to the letter under the picture circled in item 2.
+Repeat this procedure with items 3 through 36.